 If an economy is going to use money, there has to be some—somebody has to supply it to the system.
 Where does the money we use come from originally?
 The answer to that depends on what kind of money it is.
 We actually have two major kinds of money in the U.S. and they come from two different sources.

 You’ve probably noticed that very few people use very much cash.
 Most “cash” transactions are done with debit cards, checks, or electronic transfers—number money.
 The money involved in these transactions is just account entries; no dollar bills or coins are involved.
 Though you can easily convert one kind of money to the other, these are actually two different forms of money that are created in completely different ways.
-Most of the money in use in the U.S. and throughout the world is number money, and it comes from a system of banking called fractional reserve banking.
+Only a very small percentage of the money in the U.S. is created by the government as cash.
+Most of the money both here and throughout the world is number money, and it comes from a system of banking called fractional reserve banking.

 Fractional Reserve Banking

 Fractional reserve banking, as it was taught to many of us in school, is a system whereby a bank can lend out a portion of the money is has on deposit, keeping only a fraction of it as a reserve, hence the term “fractional reserve banking.”
 The reserve is intended to cover the occasions when people with deposits want to take the money back out of the bank.

 The rationale behind this is that most people will leave the money in the bank most of the time, so if all the money isn’t there, it won’t matter because enough will be there to satisfy the people who do want their money.
 What’s called a “run on the bank” is when the amount of cash depositors are trying to withdraw is greater than the amount the bank has available.

 Traditionally the fraction required for reserves is 10%.
 The bank can lend out 90% of the money it has on deposit.